thenextfreelancer/metal_price/README.md

 Add the following line to the `package.json` file created by `create-react-app` insile `client` folder.
 > "proxy": "http://localhost:5000/"

-`The key to using an Express back-end server with a project created with create-react-app is to use a proxy.
-This tells the Web-pack development server to proxy our API requests to our API server, given that our Express server is running on localhost:5000.`
+#### The key to using an Express back-end server with a project created with create-react-app is to use a proxy.
+This tells the Web-pack development server to proxy our API requests to our API server, given that our Express server is running on localhost:5000.

-Download and replace `client/src` folder content and `package.json` from whaevet you have inside src folder created by `create-react-app` boilerplate.
+Replace `client/src` folder content and `client/package.json` created by `create-react-app` boilerplate by downloaded files from this project.

 Now, your app is ready to run.